Almost sure multifractal spectrum of SLE: One point estimates for the forward maps

 In~\eqref{E probs upper} and~\eqref{E probs lower} the implicit constants are independent of $\ep$ and uniform for $z\in B_d(0)$ and for $|x-y|$ bounded below by a positive constant. \end{thm}

 The proof of Theorem~\ref{1pt forward} proceeds as follows.
-First we use Theorem~\ref{1pt chordal} to prove estimates for the area of certain finite-time analogues of the sets of Theorem~\ref{1pt forward}.
+First we use Theorem~\ref{1pt chordal} and a change of variables to prove estimates for the area of the sets where certain finite-time analogs of the sets of Theorem~\ref{1pt forward} occur.
 This is done in Section~\ref{area sec}.
 This subsection also contains a result which allows us to extend the estimate for deterministic times to estimates for certain stopping times, which will be needed in the sequel.
-Then, in Section~\ref{compare sec}, we prove several lemmas comparing finite time and infinite time maps and use these lemmas to obtain estimates for the area of the set $\mathcal A_\ep^{s;u}(\eta ;c)$ of points where the events of Theorem~\ref{1pt forward} occur.
-Finally, we complete the proof of Theorem~\ref{1pt forward} in Section~\ref{time infty proof sec} by proving a lemma which gives that the probabilities of the events of Theorem~\ref{1pt forward} do not depend too strongly on $z$.
-In Section~\ref{finite time sec} we deduce an analogue of Theorem~\ref{1pt forward} for the curve stopped at a finite time.
+Then, in Section~\ref{compare sec}, we prove several lemmas comparing finite time and infinite time maps and use these lemmas to obtain estimates for the area of the set of points where the events of Theorem~\ref{1pt forward} occur.
+Finally, we complete the proof of Theorem~\ref{1pt forward} in Section~\ref{time infty proof sec} by proving a lemma which gives that the probabilities of the events of Theorem~\ref{1pt forward} do not depend too strongly on $z$, so that pointwise estimates can be deduced from area estimates.
+In Section~\ref{finite time sec} we deduce an analog of Theorem~\ref{1pt forward} for the curve stopped at a finite time.